fieldtrip/website/tutorial/epilepsy.md

     cfg.normalize = 'yes';  % normalisation avoids power bias towards centre of head leadfield = ft_prepare_leadfield(cfg, cov_matrix);

-Now we compute the LCMV beamformer and reconstruct the timeseries at each of the locations specified in the source model grid. **[ft_sourceanalysis](/reference/ft_sourceanalysis)** can also automatically compute the kurtosis of each timeseries.
+Now we compute the LCMV beamformer and reconstruct the time series at each of the locations specified in the source model grid. **[ft_sourceanalysis](/reference/ft_sourceanalysis)** can also automatically compute the kurtosis of each time series.

     cfg = [];
     cfg.headmodel  = headmodel;
     cfg.grid = leadfield;
     cfg.method = 'lcmv';
-    cfg.lcmv.projectmom = 'yes';  %project dipole timeseries for each dipole in direction of maximal power (see below) cfg.lcmv.kurtosis = 'yes'; % compute kurtosis at each location source = ft_sourceanalysis(cfg, cov_matrix);
+    cfg.lcmv.projectmom = 'yes';  %project dipole time series for each dipole in direction of maximal power (see below) cfg.lcmv.kurtosis = 'yes'; % compute kurtosis at each location source = ft_sourceanalysis(cfg, cov_matrix);